BenSheridanEdwards/Tutorial_React_Project_Guide/README.md

 Don't worry about the commented out scripts for the test coverage reporting and deployment, we'll be uncommenting them later to make everything work together seemlessly with Code Climate and Firebase respectively.

+Now commit and push to GitHub.
+Next we'll setup our project with CircleCi.

 ### <a name="3-sign-up-for-circleci">3.
 Sign up to Circleci with GitHub and add your project</a>

 Next, head over to [Circleci.com](https://circleci.com/) and login or create an account with GitHub, then add your project repo: